 McCloskey Speaker Series

-A summer lecture series, the McCloskey Speaker Series brings intellectuals, innovators, and big thinkers to Aspen.
-Past speakers include Jimmy Carter, Sandra Day O’Connor, Elena Kagan, Condoleezza Rice, Hank Paulson, Brian Greene, and Evan Williams.
+An annual summer lecture series, the McCloskey Speaker Series brings intellectuals, innovators, and big thinkers to Aspen.
+Aspen Public Radio has partnered with the Institute to offer the exclusive live broadcast, as well.
+Past speakers have included FBI Director Christopher Wray, Associate Supreme Court Justice Ruth Bader Ginsburg, Madeleine Albright, Jimmy Carter, Associate Supreme Court Justices Sandra Day O’Connor and Elena Kagan, former Secretary of State Condoleezza Rice, Hank Paulson, Brian Greene, and Evan Williams.

 Great Books Series

-The Great Books Series is a weekly discussion of books that define the best of Western literature.
-Held in late winter over a 5 week period, the Great Books Series has explored the works of Plato, Aristotle, William Shakespeare, Thomas Jefferson, Charles Darwin, Immanuel Kant, Jean-Paul Sartre, Flannery O’Connor, Virginia Woolf, and Franz Kafka.
-Each discussion is moderated.
+The Great Books Series is an annual five-week series of entertaining weekly discussions centered around works that define the best of Western literature.
+Taking place in late winter, the Great Books Series has explored the writings of Plato, Aristotle, William Shakespeare, Thomas Jefferson, Charles Darwin, Immanuel Kant, Jean-Paul Sartre, Flannery O’Connor, Virginia Woolf, and Franz Kafka.
+The weekly dialogues are run by a moderator.

 Teen Socrates Seminar

-Held in the summer and winter, the Teen Socrates Seminar invites High School students between the ages of 15 and 17 to the Aspen Institute campus for 3 days of debate and discussion on contemporary issues.
+The Teen Socrates Seminar invites high school students between the ages of 15 and 17 to the Aspen Institute campus for 3 days of debate and discussion on contemporary issues over Presidents’ Day Weekend each year.
 Past topics include constitutional law, the US Supreme Court, Shakespeare’s works, economics, the environment, energy, and philosophy.
 The seminar is moderated by experts in the respective topics.

 Interested in learning more about Aspen Institute events and programs?